 A consistency model determines which result values are permissible for a read access.

-Second, to make a precise, formal statement of the Arm consistency model: the Arm consistency model is a machine-readable, executable and formal artefact.
-It can be run using the herd tool - we provide a link to the herd tool’s web interface below.
+Second, to make a precise, formal statement of the Arm consistency model: the Arm consistency model is a machine-readable, executable, and formal artefact, given as a "cat" file - the model is written in the cat domain specific language.
+It can be run using the herd7 tool – the following link is for the herd7 tool’s web interface.